inarizushi/fungus-site/docs/lua/preferences.md

 The FungusPrefs class is a wrapper around PlayerPrefs that adds support for save slots.

 Basically, if you want to store simple values use PlayerPrefs.
 If you want to store values using multiple player profiles, you should use FungusPrefs.
+The slot variable is an integer [0..] and key is a string.

 ```lua
 -- Deletes all saved values for all slots.